HarveyChang/bi-monthly-meeting-container/Labs/L04_Container_Orchestration.md

-# Lab 04 - Terraform and Minikube
+# Lab 04 - Container Orchestration

 ==change the name of VM==